Linear Adversarial Concept Erasure: Solving the Linear Maximin Game

-In this section, we describe \textbf{Relaxed Linear Adversarial Concept Erasure (\method)}, an effective method to solve the objective \cref{eq:main-game} for classification problems.
-To overcome the non-convex nature of the problem, we propose to relax $\projk$ to its \textbf{convex hull}:
+We now describe \textbf{Relaxed Linear Adversarial Concept Erasure (\method)}, an effective method to solve the objective \cref{eq:main-game} for classification problems.
+To overcome the need to search over all orthogonal projection matrices, we propose to relax $\projk$ to its \textbf{convex hull}.
 In the case of a rank-constrained orthogonal projection matrix, the convex hull is called the \textbf{Fantope} \cite{DBLP:books/cu/BV2014}:

-where $\mathcal{S}^D$ is the of all $D\times D$ real symmetric matrices, $\mathrm{tr}$ is the trace operator, and $\succcurlyeq$ refers to the eigenvalues of the matrix $A$.
+where $\symmetricmatrices$ is the of all $D\times D$ real symmetric matrices, $\tr$ is the trace operator, and $\succcurlyeq$ refers to the eigenvalues of the matrix $\AA$.
 This yields the following relaxation of \cref{eq:main-game}: